THE STORY OF CABEL T-B RECORDING

 stereo recording equipment and professional microphones makes this broadcast

-most refreshing.
+most refreshing!
 I also found it very amusing that Jobe, after 3

 years of talking about it, finally did a "warm-up drill" on "Debin Crawbaferbert"

-on one 60 minute tape.
-In this many respects this recording is very
+for the broadcast could not fit on one 60 minute tape.
+In many respects

-similar to "Double Deca" (volume 1) because it too was produced back to
+this recording is very similar to "Double Deca" (volume 1) because it too

-back with its sister recording "#30".
+was produced back to back with its sister recording "#30".

 THE STORY OF CABEL T-B RECORDING